 Musical studies and career

-Paraskevaídis studied at the National Conservatory of Music "Carlos López Buchardo" of Buenos Aires.
+Paraskevaídis studied at the National Conservatory of Music ‘Carlos López Buchardo’ of Buenos Aires.
 There, she took lessons in composition and stimulation from Roberto Garcia Morillo.
-Between 1965 and 1966, she was a fellow of the Latin American Center for Advanced Musical Studies (CLAEM) of the Instituto Torcuato Di Tella.
-In the CLAEM, thanks to the exchange with colleagues, Paraskevaídis contacted the social reality of Latin American countries and that experience influenced the way of approaching their production aesthetically and socially.
-Paraskevaídis recognizes composers Iannis Xenakis and Gerardo Gandini as those who promoted his musical thinking while she studied at the CLAEM.
-Between 1968 and 1971, she studied with Wolfgang Fortner in the School of Music in Freiburg (Germany) with a scholarship from the DAAD (German Academic Exchange Service).
-Also in Germany, in 1984 she lived in Berlin as a guest in the Artists in Residence Program and in Stuttgart, 1988, invited by the Akademie Scholss Solitude.
+Between 1965 and 1966, she was a fellow at the Latin American Center for Advanced Musical Studies (CLAEM) at the Instituto Torcuato Di Tella.
+The exchanges she had with colleagues at the CLEAEM, helped Paraskevaídis to become intimately connected to the social realities of many Latin American countries, and her experiences and newfound knowledge influenced the way she approached their aesthetic production.
+Above all, Paraskevaídis recognises composers Iannis Xenakis and Gerardo Gandini as the figures that most significantly influenced her thinking while she studied at the CLAEM.
+Between 1968 and 1971, she studied with Wolfgang Fortner in the School of Music in Freiburg (Germany) after receiving a scholarship from the DAAD (German Academic Exchange Service).
+In 1984 she returned to Germany, taking up residence first in Berlin, then in Stuttgart in 1988, both times as a guest of the Artists in Residence Program, in which she was invited to partake by the Akademie Scholss Solitude.

-Paraskevaídis is extremely active in coordinating musical associations.
-Along with other Latin American composers, she organized and coordinated the Latin American Contemporary Music Courses that developed between 1975-1989.
-She was a founding member of News Music Core of Buenos Aires (Núcleo Música Nueva de Buenos Aires) and Argentinian Society of Contemporary Music.
-Currently she is a member of New Music Core Montevideo (Núcleo Música Nueva Montevideo) and the Uruguayan Society of Contemporary Music.
+Paraskevaídis was an continues to be extremely active in coordinating musical associations.
+Along with other Latin American composers, she organised and coordinated the Latin American Contemporary Music Courses that developed between 1975-1989.
+She was a founding member of News Music Core of Buenos Aires [Núcleo Música Nueva de Buenos Aires] and the Argentinian Society of Contemporary Music.
+Currently she is a member of New Music Core Montevideo [Núcleo Música Nueva Montevideo] and the Uruguayan Society of Contemporary Music.

 Between 1985-92, Paraskevaídis taught at the School of Music in Montevideo.
-Besides a strong teaching in the private sphere, Paraskevaídis develops a wide work as musicologist.
-His theoretical production ranges from musical analysis of current and traditional repertoire to historical writings on several Latin American themes.
-Together with her numerous essays and articles, she is author of the books La obra sinfónica de Eduardo Fabini (1992) and Luis Campodónico, compositor (2000).
-Among the journals that have published her texts, we can name Musik Texte, Pauta, Revista Musical Chilena, Lulú, World New Music Magazine and Revista Argentina de Musicología.
-Between 1990 and 2000 she was co-editor of the World New Music Magazine and in 2004 she created and co-edited with Max Nyffeler the website www.latinoamerica-musica.net (dedicated to the dissemination of texts about contemporary Latin American music) where she is presently editor.
-Paraskevaídis has translated many articles from German and Jean-Jacques Dünki’s book Schönbergs Zeichen : Wege zur Interpretation seiner Klaviermusik (Los signos de Schoenberg, Caracas, Monte Ávila, 2005).
+In addition to cultivating a strong teaching reputation in the private sphere, Paraskevaídis has developed an extensive body of work as musicologist.
+Her theoretical production ranges from musical analysis of current and traditional repertoire to historical writings on several Latin American themes.
+Together with her numerous essays and articles she has published, she is author of the books La obra sinfónica de Eduardo Fabini (1992) and Luis Campodónico, compositor (2000).
+The Journals her work has been published in include: Musik Texte, Pauta, Revista Musical Chilena, Lulú, World New Music Magazine and Revista Argentina de Musicología.
+Between 1990 and 2000 she was co-editor of the World New Music Magazine and in 2004 she created and co-edited the website www.latinoamerica-musica.net (dedicated to the dissemination of texts about contemporary Latin American music) with Max Nyffeler; she continues to serve as editor of the website.
+Paraskevaídis has translated many articles from German including Jean-Jacques Dünki’s book Schönbergs Zeichen : Wege zur Interpretation seiner Klaviermusik (Los signos de Schoenberg, Caracas, Monte Ávila, 2005).
 In 1994 the Munich Goethe Institute awarded her the Medal Goethe.
 In 2006 she received the Prize Morosoli (Uruguay).

 Production and characteristics of the works

-Her compositions have received numerous awards (Argentine Association of Composers, City of Buenos Aires and Berlin Academy of Arts, among others) and have been played in several countries in Latin America, North America, Asia and Europe.
-Aesthetically and ethically, the author is considered herself linked to Edgar Varèse, Silvestre Revueltas and Luigi Nono.
+Paraskevaídis’ compositions have received numerous awards from the Argentine Association of Composers, the City of Buenos Aires and the Berlin Academy of Arts, among others, and have been played in several countries in Latin America, North America, Asia and Europe.
+Both aesthetically and ethically, the author has considered herself linked to Edgar Varèse, Silvestre Revueltas and Luigi Nono.
 Paraskevaídis creates from the artisan work on the possibilities of sound as texture generator rather than using preset structures or abstract systems.